michael-sankur/deep-learning-from-scratch/README.md

-# neuralnetwork
+# deep-learning-from-scratch

-This repo is an exercise in creating and training a neural network using OOP.
+This project is an exercise in creating and training a deep learning models without using popular libraries such as pytorch, keras, or tensorflow.